 - Reversible fabrics that have cables on both sides.
 Cables are usually in stockinette, bordered by reverse stockinette to make the cables pop.
 The areas of reverse stockinette become stockinette on the back side, of course, creating another place to cable.

 - Cables that actually look the same on the front and the back.
 Lily brings up a great point in her article: when one group of stitches passes over another, as in a cable, they’re crossing on the back as well as the front.
 Why don’t they look the same, then, on both sides?
 Because the textured surface on the purl side obscures the visual impact of the crossing stitches.
 The solution, of course, is to use a reversible stitch, such as ribbing.
 Single rib, because it draws in so much, creates the illusion of smooth stockinette on both sides, but other stitches can create lots of different effects.

 More complex cables can combine these principles, turning background stitches on one side into new cables on the other, for unbelievably intricate effects.
 Very handy when you need a collar that looks good flat as well as up or a great stitch for a shape-shifting wrap.

 Lisa Shroyer’s Pointed Kerchief uses a reversible cable as a simple accent along a reversible background stitch.
 Marilyn Murphy’s Rittenhouse Scarf uses reversible ribbed cables and a reversible background stitch between for sides that are truly identical.
 Sandi Wiseheart does the same for a necklet that can be worn inside and out.
 And Kathleen Cubley gets complex with cables that travel as well as cross, for a softly ribbed effect across a slinky cowl.

-With this guide and Lily’s article in hand, try your hand at making your favorite cable reversible.
+With this guide and Lily’s article in hand, try your hand at making your favorite cable reversible knitting pattern.
 Where will you use it?